malallai/malallai/README.md

 Im also a self-taught SysAdm.
 I'm friendly with SQL, Linux etc..

 #### 🔭 Projects
-- I was apprentice in a french Startup called [Cobbaï](https://cobbai.com) between April 2020 and Septembre 2020.
+- I was apprentice in a french Startup called [Cobbaï](https://cobbai.com) between April 2020 and September 2020.
 - I'm a volunteer SysAdm and Java Developer for a french association called [Aldostra](https://aldostra.fr), that promote online game such as a French Harry Potter RolePlay server based on Minecraft.
 - I've been a volunteer Java Developer on a Minecraft project called PoudlardRP during 3 years.